-General sessions at the Vision 2013 Conference will bring together leading experts to share their insights and stimulate a productive exchange of ideas on today's most relevant issues.
+General Sessions at the Vision Conference bring together leading experts to share their insights and stimulate a productive exchange of ideas on today's most relevant issues.

 James W. Paulsen, Ph.D.

 Tuesday, May 6